Multi-Task Learning in Natural Language Processing: An Overview: Application in NLP Tasks

-Multi-lingual machine learning has always been a hot topic in the NLP field with a representative example as NMT systems mentioned in previous sections.
-Since a single data source may be limited and biased, leveraging data from multiple languages through MTL can benefit multi-lingual machine learning models.
-In \cite{mthma18}, a partially shared multi-task model is built for language intent learning through dialogue act classification, extended named entity classification, and question type classification in Japanese and English.
-This model is further enhanced in \cite{msha18} by adversarial training so that language-specific and task-specific components learn task-invariant and language-invariant features, respectively. \cite{wfgwz18} jointly learns sentiment classification models for microblog posts by the same user in Chinese (i.e., Weibo) and English (i.e., Twitter), where sentiment-related features between the two languages are mapped into a unified feature space via generative adversarial training.
+Multilingual machine learning has always been a hot topic in the NLP field with a representative example of NMT systems mentioned in Section \ref{sec:app_auxMTL}.
+Since monolingual data source may be limited and biased, leveraging data from multiple languages through MTL can benefit multilingual machine learning models, such as language intent learning in Japanese and English \cite{mthma18} and sentiment classification in Chinese and English \cite{wfgwz18}.
+Another use of MTL is cross-lingual knowledge transfer, where knowledge learned in one language can be used in tasks in another language.
+For example, \cite{nrc18} develops a formality-sensitive translation system from English to French where formality labels are only available in English.
+Besides, effort has also been made to learn unified cross-lingual language representations \cite{scn18,hldgsjz19}.
+Such cross-lingual representations could substantially boost performance under low-resource settings \cite{lysj18}.

-Another aim of multi-lingual MTL is to facilitate efficient knowledge transfer between languages. \cite{tfszy18} proposes a multi-lingual dialogue evaluation metric in English and Chinese.
-Through generative adversarial training, the shared encoder could produce high quality language-invariant features for the subsequent estimation process.
-The multi-lingual metric achieves a high correlation with human annotations and performs even better than corresponding monolingual counterparts.
-Given an English corpus with formality tags and unlabeled English-French parallel data, \cite{nrc18} develops a formality-sensitive translation system from English to French by jointly optimizing the formality transfer in English.
-The proposed system learns formality related features from English and performs competitively against existing models trained on parallel data with formality labels.